Improving Email Deliverability: The Role of DNS Records Explained

 Commonly used registrars in Australia include Crazy Domains, Melbourne IT, Namecheap, and GoDaddy.

-which direct web traffic and emails to the right destinations.
-Correctly setting up these DNS records is essential to ensure that people can
+Think of DNS hosting as the internet’s “directory service” for your domain.
+It stores and manages DNS records, which direct web traffic and emails to the right destinations.
+Correctly setting up these DNS records is essential to ensure that people can reliably access your website, and receive your emails.

 DNS Records